drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/DataPrep.rst

     --out $OUTDIR/common_maf0.05_exon_filtered

 Test Dataset
 ------------
-In addition, we have provided test data that you can use to ensure the singularity image is working correctly.
+In addition, we have provided test data that you can use.

 .. admonition:: Information
   :class: important